-Pain in the groin and lower back may have a variety of symptoms.
-You could feel a burning sensation, a dull aching pain, or a sharp pain.
-It is sometimes also associated with muscle spasms of the large muscles that run alongside the spine.
-Groin and lower back pain is felt where the abdomen ends and the legs begin.
+Pain in the groin and lower back have a variety of symptoms including a burning sensation, a dull aching pain, or a sharp pain.
+Groin and lower back pain may also be associated with muscle spasms of the large muscles that run alongside the spine.
+Pain in the groin and lower back is felt where the abdomen ends and the legs begin.

 Understanding the pain you feel

-In males the terms groin and testicle are interchangeable, but pain associated with one does not necessarily relate to the other.
+In males, the terms groin and testicle are interchangeable, but the pain associated with one is not always related to the other.
 Lower back pain is one of the top three reasons people see a doctor in America.
 Many workers suffer groin and lower back injuries on the job even though many safe work practices are in place.

 Groin and lower back pain may be short-term or can become a chronic problem.
-Most groin and lower back pain problems will get better without going to a doctor, but it is important that you recognize when it is time to seek professional help.
+Most groin and lower back pain problems subside without being treated by a doctor.
+However, you must recognize when it is time to seek professional help.

-Possible Causes of your groin and lower back pain
+Possible causes of groin and lower back pain

-People can feel better in one week, and have no pain in 4 to 6 weeks.
+People may feel better in one week, and experience a lack of pain in 4 to 6 weeks.
 It is important to take the correct steps when you first get the pain.
-It is not recommended that you get bed rest, but rather stop physical activity for the first few days.
+It is recommended to avoid physical activity for the first few days.

-Try to take short walks or do light aerobic activities to keep the blood flow going to the affected area.
-If you are not feeling better or the pain becomes more intense get the help of a health care professional.
+Try to take short walks or do light aerobic activities to keep blood flowing to the affected area.
+If pain persists or worsens, seek the help of a health care professional.

-Call your health professional immediately if you have:
+Call a health professional immediately if you have: